Tips to Save Time with Project Management Templates

 - Use wording from your project plan.
 Use the same terminology or language in the project plan and RACI matrix.
 For example, stakeholders can quickly identify deadlines and collect necessary details using the same terminology for tasks and milestones.

 - Avoid assigning the same responsibility to multiple people.
 Projects sometimes need many stakeholders with the same duties.
-But in other cases, assigning too many stakeholders can cause delays, so only dispense responsibility when necessary.
+However, in other cases, assigning too many stakeholders can cause delays, so responsibility can only be dispensed when necessary.

 - Analyse patterns.
 Ensure the RACI chart reflects at least some empty spaces for each role to avoid overstraining participants.
 For example, if some positions are accountable for most tasks, try to inform stakeholders and enquire whether other departments can take on these responsibilities.